• Skip to primary navigation

 • Vegetarian and Vegan Worcestershire – look for The Wizards or Annies

-• Second, split the ingredients between the two sheet pans.
+• First, split the dry ingredients between the two sheet pans.

-• Third, mix the coconut oil, Worcestershire, water, garlic and salt and gently warm in the microwave or stovetop.
+• Third, whisk the coconut oil, Worcestershire, water, garlic and salt and gently warm in the microwave or stovetop.

 Store Texas Trash at room temperature in a lidded container for up to two weeks.